richardkorneisel/dad-jokes/README.md

 1. Change into the new directory.
 1. Install dependencies.
 1. Fulfill the listed requirements.
-1. Make a pull request to submit your work.

 The starter code provided here is based on Create React App.
 Make a pull request by the end of the lab block for your assignment to be considered complete.